 and not getting worse.

-be reduced, causing generally blurred vision.
-Alternatively, images
+- Central vision can be reduced, causing generally blurred vision.

 See ERM cause animation.

 When the vitreous shrinks (posterior vitreous detachment (a PVD), it may release cells from the surface of the retina.
 These cells migrate and start to 'grow' on the surface of the retina near the macula, and then the retina start to shrink.
 See ERM cause animation.

 The condition occurs as people get older.
 We do not know the exact cause, but various conditions stimulate growth factor release, and these promote the growth of the membrane.

 It may be related to other conditions with retinal damage, including Retina 2011 Yazici, retinal tear (1/30), retinal vein occlusion, laser treatment

 Smoking inreases the risk 6x, that is 600% Retina 21